 Walking into the reconstructed Carpenter Shop today, you may be greeted by the shushing sound of a hand plane smoothing a board and the smell of fresh cut lumber.
 This experience is not much different than you may have experienced in the 1840s.
 Historically, the carpenters at the fort would have been very busy.
 Their responsibilities included not only building the actual structures of the fort but also fashioning doors and windows as well as much of the furniture used in the buildings.

 Working alongside the carpenters would have been wheelwrights, shipwrights, and coopers producing implements for the farms, ships and warehouses of the Hudson's Bay Company.

-Visit the Carpenters Shop and talk with the staff and volunteers to learn about the importance of the woodworker’s occupation here at Fort Vancouver.
+Visit the Carpenter Shop and talk with the staff and volunteers to learn about the importance of the woodworker’s occupation at the Hudson's Bay Company's Fort Vancouver.
+The Carpenter Shop is volunteer based.
+To check if a volunteer is doing demonstrations in the Carpenter Shop on a given day, call the Visitors Center at (360) 816-6230 on the day of your visit.